dimagi/pytest-unmagic/README.md

 decorated function.
 This is appropriate for fixtures that have side effects.

 The location where a fixture is defined has no affect on where it can be used.
-Any code that can import it can use it.
+Any code that can import it can use it as long as it is executed in the context of running tests and does not violate scope restrictions.

 ### @use shorthand